phthallo/toyhouse-data/README.md

 ## Usage
-Start by importing the module, then instantiating the class with your Toyhou.se username and password.
-You will then need to authenticate yourselves to log in on that session.
-This is required, as many profiles/characters are inaccessible to guest users.
+Start by importing the module, then instantiating the class to 'log in' with your Toyhou.se username and password.
+This is required for basically all usage, as many profiles/characters are inaccessible to guest users.

 ```python
 from Session import Session